Configuring networks

 Explanation:

-• iface eth0 specifies the network interface we are configuring.
+specifies the network interface we are configuring.inet

-• inet uses the address family IPv4.
+uses the address family IPv4.static

-• static statically configures the selected IP for the eth0 interface, therefore, it does not accept an IP from DHCP.
+interface, therefore, it does not accept an IP from DHCP.address 192.168.0.2/24

-• address 192.168.0.2/24 sets the IP address 192.168.0.2 as the Pi's IP on that Ethernet port, and sets the network 192.168.0.0/24 on that port, too.
-As a result, all packages within that subnet will be sent to the eth0 interface.
+on that port, too.
+As a result, all packages within that subnet will be sent to theeth0

 Now, we need to tell the network stack to reload our interface configuration by running: